Matrix Correlators as Discrete Volumes of Moduli Space I: Recursion Relations, the BMN-limit and DSSYK: The BMN-like limit

 Our proof relies on the discrete recursion from \cref{thm:A}, which, in the limit, converges in a Riemann-sum-to-integral fashion to the continuous recursion satisfied by the Kontsevich volumes, \cref{thm:Kon}.
-Independently of the potential, the building-block function $H(\ell)$ asymptotes to the ramp function $\ell\,\theta(\ell)$, which serves as the building-block function for the Kontsevich volumes.
+Up to scaling constants, the building-block function $H(\ell)$ universally asymptotes to the ramp function $\rho(\ell) \coloneqq \ell \theta(\ell)$, which serves as the building-block function for the Kontsevich volumes.

 This limit admits an equivalent interpretation as the familiar \emph{edge of the spectrum} (or Airy) zoom in random matrix theory \cite{TW94,Eyn16,BrezinHikamiAiry,BrezinZee}, see \cref{fig:edge}.
-Near the spectral endpoint, the local behavior of any one-cut model is universally governed by the Airy curve, whose topological recursion computes the Kontsevich volumes.
-This heuristic also explains the factor of $2$ as the contribution from the two edges of the spectrum, while the constant $c$ is merely a scaling factor.
-Although making this correspondence entirely rigorous beyond genus zero is delicate, our proof proceeds directly from the discrete recursion: we show that, term by term, it converges to the Kontsevich recursion, and this convergence propagates by induction on the Euler characteristic $2g - 2 + n$.
+Near the spectral endpoints, the local behavior of any one-cut model is universally governed by the Airy curve, whose topological recursion computes the Kontsevich volumes.
+This heuristic also explains the two scaling factors as the contributions from the two edges of the spectrum.
+Although making this correspondence entirely rigorous beyond genus zero is delicate, our proof proceeds directly from the discrete recursion: we show that, term by term, it converges to the Kontsevich recursion, and this convergence propagates by induction on the Euler characteristic.

 A more diagrammatic intuition can also be given.
 In the large $b_i$ regime, most Wick contractions contributing to a pruned correlator occur between edges attached to external vertices, rather than through internal ones.
 As the external valences grow, the dominant combinatorial patterns are those where external legs contract among themselves, effectively filling the diagram and washing out the detailed structure of the potential.
 This explains the universality of the Airy limit: the microscopic details of the interaction potential become irrelevant.
 Making this argument fully precise is challenging, since it involves summing over arbitrarily many internal vertices; moreover, the potential itself generates vertices of unbounded valency.
 Nevertheless, our recursion-based approach provides a clean derivation of this universal limit, bypassing these combinatorial complications.